Flomp/wanderer/docs/src/content/docs/run/custom-categories.md

 description: How to create custom trail categories
 ---

-wanderer uses categories to classify what kind of activity a trail belongs to.
+<span class="-tracking-[0.075em]">wanderer</span> uses categories to classify what kind of activity a trail belongs to.
 Out of the box you get: Biking, Canoeing, Climbing, Hiking, Skiing and Walking.
 However, you can adapt these categories to your needs or add completely new ones.

 ## Modifying categories